ranabasel474/daleel-ku/README.md

 - `admin_user` → `document` (1:N) — tracks which admin added a document
 - `document` → `chunk` (1:N) — a document is split into multiple chunks at ingestion
 - `chunk` → `topic`, `source`, `college` (N:1 each) — each chunk is tagged with metadata for filtering

-**Key design notes**

-- `chunk.embedding` is `VECTOR(1536)` — matches OpenAI's `text-embedding-ada-002` output dimension; pgvector handles the similarity search
-- Chunks are created by splitting documents with a 512-token window and 50-token overlap to preserve context across boundaries
-- `user_query.was_answered = false` marks queries logged as "Referral" in the admin Query Logs view

 ---